Financial-Times/upp-aggregate-healthcheck/runbooks/runbook.md

 ## Architecture

 Upp-aggregate-healthcheck exposes multiple endpoints, which provide health data on service or category level.
+This service is deployed twice in the Publish and Delivery clusters - as `upp-aggregate-healthcheck` and as `upp-aggregate-healthcheck-second` to be able to handle heavy traffic.

 ## Contains Personal Data